ClementAllard/calculator-cucumber-2025-group-5/README.md

 ## About

-This repository contains Java code for computing arithmetic expressions.
-It is deliberately incomplete as it serves to be the basis of all kinds of extensions, such as a more sophisticated Calculator application.
-The code was written to be used for educational purposes at the University of Mons, Belgium in the context of the software evolution course.
+This repository is a fork of the [original project](https://github.com/tommens/calculator-cucumber) designed for computing arithmetic expressions.
+As Group 5, we are asked to extend its functionality as part of the Software Evolution course at the University of Mons, Belgium.

 ### Unit testing and BDD